Impact of star formation inhomogeneities on merger rates and interpretation of LIGO results

 Advanced detectors will probe the distant universe, for which a catalog is impractical.
 Though merger rates can be compared against the \emph{average} properties of the universe, we have demonstrated that treating the universe as homogeneous will introduce \emph{at least} a 40\% systematic error, because regions of different metallicity will have different relative probabilities of producing massive merging binaries.
 We emphasize our estimate is conservative, assuming that the only variable in star formation is metallicity (e.g., no top-heavy IMFs or alternate modes of star formation) and that the universe was always homogeneous with a similar metallicity distribution to that observed at present.
-Because binary black hole detection rates in particular can be strongly influenced by metallicity variations (e.g., due to changes in the initial star-final black hole mass relation with metallicity) and because black holes are far more likely to be produced in the early universe in the epoch of peak star formation in massive galaxies undergoing rapid metallicity evolution \citep[binary merger delays for black holes are almost always long; based on results in ][the median merger delay for merging BH-BH binaries given \emph{steady-state} star formation is $\tau_{BBH}\simeq 1-3\unit{Gyr}$, depending on assumptions, while for NS-NS binaries it is almost always much smaller, $\tau_{BNS}\lesssim 0.3 \unit{Gyr}$]{PSellipticals}, our estimate could significantly understate the relevant systematic uncertainty.
+Because binary black hole detection rates in particular can be strongly influenced by metallicity variations (e.g., due to changes in the initial star-final black hole mass relation with metallicity) and because black holes are far more likely to be produced in the early universe in the epoch of peak star formation in massive galaxies undergoing rapid metallicity evolution [binary merger delays for black holes are almost always long; based on results in \cite{PSellipticals} the median merger delay for merging BH-BH binaries given \emph{steady-state} star formation is $\tau_{BBH}\simeq 1-3\unit{Gyr}$, depending on assumptions, while for NS-NS binaries it is almost always much smaller, $\tau_{BNS}\lesssim 0.3 \unit{Gyr}$], our estimate could significantly understate the relevant systematic uncertainty.